 Holle is an expert in all things dogs, gardening, and horses.
 She is a professional writer by trade.

-Here in the Deep South, okra is practically a staple.
-We batter the sliced pods and fry them, we roast them in bacon grease, we use them in okra and tomatoes, and we pickle them.
+Here in the Deep South, okra is basically a staple.
+We batter the sliced pods and fry them, we roast them in bacon grease, we use them in stewed okra and tomatoes, and we pickle them.

 Sliced okra also makes a great addition to homemade vegetable soup and Brunswick stew.
 Some people enjoy okra boiled by itself, often referred to as “slimy okra.”
 Other cooks might add a few pods to green beans or field peas.